Beijing poses 'systemic challenge' to UK and Britain's 'golden era' with China is over: Rishi Sunak

 Rishi Sunak said: 'We cannot simply ignore China's significance in world affairs - to global economic stability or issues like climate change.
 The US, Canada, Australia, Japan and many others understand this too'

-British Prime Minister Rishi Sunak delivered his first major foreign policy speech in London on Monday (November 28) as he called out China, stating that the "golden era" of ties with China was over.
+British Prime Minister Rishi Sunak delivered his first major foreign policy speech in London on Monday (November 28) as he called out China, stating that UK's "golden era" of ties with Beijing was over.

 Sunak further warned that China posed a "systemic challenge" to UK "values and interests".
 He said that the nation needs to shift its approach towards China as Beijing was "consciously competing for global influence using all the levers of state power".